PicoCreator/2nd-brain/A - TechTalkCTO/P - AI Rumbles/AI and Legals/Proposal on how to deal with CopyRight and AI/How Opensource style licensing, can resolve the AI legal debate - by classifying AI as derivative works.md

     - If an AI model is used to train another AI model (instead of a dataset), it is classified as a derivative of the base model, its training data, and its trainer model.
 - AI Output as derivative work, from the AI model, together with the "human operator" who provided a "prompt/instruction"*

 This proposal allows us to divide the copyright problem into distinct steps and rely on existing legal frameworks and case laws, particularly the legal framework revolving around "Collaborative authorship" of open-source code.
-It also helps to answer the three questions distinctively:
+It also helps to answer the three questions distinctively

 In this framework, it would also allow answering the 3 questions distinctively.